 They are essential to enhance new medical devices and equipment.
 Moreover, new facilities will be required for the aging population.
 Independent Living Facilities and mature communities increases in demand.
 This will surely enhance prospects for Civil and Mechanical Engineers.

 Another area that will continue to have a high demand for engineers is the environmental areas, including fresh green products, renewable energy, water sources, and waste-water administration.
-The United States will continue to promote renewable energy including solar and wind power with government grants and other kinds of funding.
+The United States will continue to promote renewable energy including solar panels and wind power with government grants and other kinds of funding.
 These projects will generate a lot of jobs for many diverse professions.

 As the population continues to expand a greater demand will be placed on home and our water sources and waste-water management.
 These increased requirements will increase jobs for Electrical, Mechanical, Civil and Environmental Engineers.
 Because of the growing population and aging facilities, the authorities will also have to expand and improve the nation’s infrastructure.